Plug-in electric vehicles in Massachusetts

 As of November 2021, there were about 30,000 electric vehicles in Massachusetts.

 In July 2021, Massachusetts was ranked by AutoInsuranceEZ as the second-best state in the United States to own an electric car, behind California.

 Government policy

 In December 2020, the state government announced a requirement that all new cars sold in the state be electric by 2035.

 As of November 2021, the state offers a $2,500 tax rebate for electric vehicle purchases.

 Charging stations

 As of 2022, there were around 1,600 charging stations in Massachusetts.

 In February 2022, the state government announced a US$13 million program to build charging stations.

 Public opinion

 A poll conducted in 2021 by Coltura and the Green Energy Consumers Alliance showed that 56% of Massachusetts voters were likely to buy an electric vehicle in the next five years.

 By region

 Boston

 As of 2019, there were about 2,000 electric vehicles registered in Boston.
+As of 2023, 8% of new cars registered in Greater Boston were electric.

-As of December 2021, there were 10 municipally-owned charging stations in Boston.
+As of December 2021, there were 10 municipally owned charging stations in Boston.
 In December 2021, Boston mayor Michelle Wu announced plans to add about 70 additional charging stations.

+Cape Cod

+As of February 2024, there were four public charging stations in Orleans, three in Harwich, and none in Chatham or Brewster.